 CHAPTER 3: METHODOLOGY

-Approach for mining and analyzing the data with special interest in the granularity of the data and how were applying it to streaks.
+Approach for mining and analyzing the data with special interest in the granularity of the data and how we are applying it to streaks.

 3.1 DATASET

 The dataset for this thesis is ShotLink®: a proprietary system owned by the PGA Tour that captures multiple data points for every golf course, event, round, and shot struck during golf competition since 2006.
 ShotLink provides 5 distinct datasets described at the attribute level as follows: